How to Add Footnotes in WordPress – The Easy Way

 Create a Footnotes section and add an HTML anchor

-The next step is to add a link to the number which you added to your text in step 2.1.1.
-To do so, highlight the number, and click the Link option in the toolbar, as shown below.
+The next step is to link the number you added to your text in step 2.1.1.
+To do so, highlight the number and click the Link option in the toolbar, as shown below.

 Add a link to the number